veltzer/demos-python/src/exercises/basic/pretty_print_table/exercise.md

 ```

 This is quite easy.
 The only tricky part is that the data is arranged
-by columns, so you need to access the i'th element of each column in
+by columns, so you need to access the nth element of each column in
 parallel.

 ## Hints